WillowInc/opendigitaltwins-building/Ontology/Willow/Capability/README.md

 It's important to understand the difference between a `capability` and other entities such as an `asset`.
 A `capability` is a virtual concept while an `asset` is a physical object.
 For example, a physical asset of a `sensor equipment` may have one or more capabilities such as `occupancy sensor`, `temperature sensor`, and `illuminance sensor`.

-This guide will provide an understanding of how to become familiar with the capability data model, define capabilty twins, and provide recommendations for how to best use the ontology.
+This guide will provide an understanding of how to become familiar with the capability data model, define capability twins, and provide recommendations for how to best use the ontology.

 ## Capability Models